StacieL/doc/docs/CustomizeWithXcode-iOSProjectCustomization.md

 Let's do some Storyboard modification ... from simple to complex.

 ## STEP 1.
-SIMPLE LABEL MODIFICATION
+Simple label modification

 Let's start by modifying a label's font and color: